-The increase in the cost of goods sold for the three months ended March 31, 2015, as compared to the comparable period in 2014, was a result of increased sales of COMETRIQ and increased period costs as well as decreases in the amount of product sold that had been expensed as research and development expense prior to regulatory approval.
+The increase in the cost of goods sold for the three and nine months ended September 30, 2015, as compared to the comparable periods in 2014, was a result of write-downs related to expiring and excess inventory of \$0.9 million and \$1.1 million for the three and nine months ended September 30, 2015, respectively, increased sales of COMETRIQ, as well as decreases in the amount of product sold that had been expensed as research and development expense prior to regulatory approval.
+Write-downs related to expiring and excess inventory were nominal for the comparable periods in 2014.

+Gross margin is net revenues less cost of goods sold, divided by net revenues.
+Gross margin decreased for the three and nine months ended September 30, 2015, for the reasons described above.
 The cost of goods sold and gross margin we have experienced since our product launch may not be representative of what we may experience going forward.
-Gross margin percentage is net revenues less cost of goods sold, divided by net revenues.